argonne-lcf/balsam/docs/user-guide/appdef.md

 ### The Preprocess Hook

 The `preprocess` method advances jobs from `STAGED_IN` to `PREPROCESSED`.
-This represents an opportunity to run lightweight or I/O-bound code after any data for a Job has been staged in, and *before* the application begins executing.
+This represents an opportunity to run lightweight or I/O-bound code on the login node after any data for a Job has been staged in, and *before* the application begins executing.
 This runs in the `processing` service on the host where the Site Agent is running.

+In the following example, `preprocess` is used to read some user-defined data from the `Job` object, attempt to generate an input file, and advance the job state only if the generated input was valid.

 ```python
 class MySimulation(ApplicationDefinition):